BY OUR PLATFORMS

 Last year, Paraxel bought Anolinx, a small, speciality CRO in Salt Lake City, Utah.
 Normally, Schultz adds, the target CRO would have been too small to acquire, but its data scientists had exactly the skills that Parexel sought.

-Trial participants use mobile apps on smartphones provided by Science 37 to get their daily task list — for example, to complete a questionnaire or wait for a nurse to visit.
-To make these virtual trials work, Science 37 seeks not only conventional CRO candidates who have experience with clinical data, but also marketing and media specialists, web engineers, product designers, graphic designers and others.
+Trial participants use mobile apps on smartphones provided by news 37 to get their daily task list — for example, to complete a questionnaire or wait for a nurse to visit.
+To make these virtual trials work, news 37 seeks not only conventional CRO candidates who have experience with clinical data, but also marketing and media specialists, web engineers, product designers, graphic designers and others.

 Salaries for CRO employees vary widely depending on the level of education and job responsibilities.
 Clinical-research associates, who typically do not have PhDs, earn $50,000–65,000 on average in the United States, and clinical-research managers and clinical-research directors, who might have a doctorate, can earn more than $100,000.